-John Roberts (1714-1796) was a gifted Waterford architect who designed the Cites Two Cathedrals, City Hall, Chamber of Commerce and Infirmary.
-He leased land from Cornelius Bolton at Faithlegg here he built his own house which he called Roberts Mount.
+John Roberts (1714-1796) was a gifted Waterford architect who designed the cities Two Cathedrals, City Hall, Chamber of Commerce and Infirmary.
+He leased land from Cornelius Bolton at Faithlegg, here he built his own house which he called Robert's Mount.
 He built mansions for local gentry and was probably the builder of Faithlegg House in 1783.

 Margaret Power Room